pdlan/dustbin-deprecated/README.md

 Dustbin
 =======

-Dustbin's a blog program using [recycled](https://github.com/inkflame/recycled)
+Dustbin's a blog program using C++ and webframework [recycled](https://github.com/inkflame/recycled).
+Features:
+* Markdown
+* Comment (by using commenting systems such as DISQUS and Duoshuo)
+* A simple dashboard
+* Theme and i18n support.
+Some features in future:
+* Plugin
+* Native Commeng

 Themes
 ======